Cost of Owning an Oriental Shorthair Cat

 Renal amyloidosis — the abnormal deposition of amyloid protein in kidney tissue — is a documented genetic predisposition in Oriental Shorthair cats.
 Unlike PKD, amyloidosis does not yet have a commercially available genetic test, making clinical monitoring essential.
 Serial monitoring of urine protein-to-creatinine ratio (UPC) can detect proteinuria before azotemia develops.
 The condition typically presents in young to middle-aged cats (1-5 years) with progressive renal failure.
 Oriental Shorthair owners should discuss baseline kidney screening with their veterinarian, including annual bloodwork panels that track SDMA (a more sensitive early marker than creatinine alone) alongside standard renal parameters.

-What are the most important considerations for oriental shorthair cat cost of ownership?
+What are the most important considerations for oriental shorthair cat?